A1rPun/castle-crashers-resource/Mechanics/Items.md

 ## <a name="horn"></a>Horn

+- Annoying and obsolete :)
+- Can play 4 tones depending on the direction you press
+- Spells out H-O-R-N when blown
-Annoying and obsolete :) can play 4 tones.
-Bugged on PS3 insane mode, you can bring it over from normal mode if you need it.
+- Bugged on PS3 insane mode, you can bring it over from normal mode if you need it

 ## <a name="bomb"></a>Bomb